cara3/businesscardparser/README.md

 python3 ocr.py --document <business_card_text>

-Replace <path_to_this_directory> with the path to the directory with the ocr.py script.

-Replace "input business card string here" with the text from the OCR reader of a scanned business card with lines separated by \n.

-Press enter and results will be returned and printed to the console.

 ## Code Functionality
 The code may dazzle you with the following capabilities:
 * Parses names efficiently regardless of number of lines and order of text.